-- -AstubNoWarnIfNotFound The Checker Framework can warn when a stub file contains a nonexistent element, for example when the stub file mentions a method that the class does not contain.
+-AstubNoWarnIfNotFound The Checker Framework can issue a "Type not found" warning when a stub file contains a nonexistent element, for example when the stub file mentions a method that the class does not contain.
 By default, the Checker Framework warns about such problems in a stub file provided on the command line, but does not warn about built-in stub files.
 These command-line options turn the warnings on or off (respectively) for all stub files.

-The @NoStubParserWarning annotation on a package or type in a stub file causes no warning to be issued for that package or type, regardless of the command-line options. - -AstubWarnIfNotFoundIgnoresClasses Modifies the behavior of -AstubWarnIfNotFound to report only missing methods/fields, but ignore missing classes, even if other classes from the same package are present.
+The @NoStubParserWarning annotation on a package or type in a stub file causes no warning to be issued for that package or type, regardless of the command-line options.

+- -AstubWarnIfNotFoundIgnoresClasses Modifies the behavior of -AstubWarnIfNotFound to report only missing methods/fields, but ignore missing classes, even if other classes from the same package are present.
 Useful if a package spans more than one jar. - -AstubWarnIfRedundantWithBytecode Warn if a stub file entry is redundant with bytecode information.
 The warning means that the stub file's type is the same as the bytecode type, so that entry in the stub file has no effect.
-You could remove the entry in the stub file to make it shorter, or you could add an annotation to the stub file to make the entry have an effect. - -AstubWarnNote Issue a "note", not a warning, for the -AstubWarn command-line arguments.
-A warning prevents further compilation, but a note permits compilation to proceed.
+You could remove the entry in the stub file to make it shorter, or you could add an annotation to the stub file to make the entry have an effect. - -AstubWarnNote Issue a "note", not a warning, for the -AstubWarn\ command-line arguments.
+A warning may prevents further compilation (depending on whether the -Werror command-line argument is passed), but a note permits compilation to proceed.